erosestante/ac112e6b40ed278155f9ba01f3d16c384cac5674e1cea62f7c67f4cda328a01b_no2_prediction/README.md

 ```
 All code passes linting and formatting checks.

+Hook Justifications:
+- ruff: Ensures consistent code formatting and linting across the project, catching style issues and potential bugs early, which reduces merge conflicts and improves readability.

+- end-of-file-fixer: Automatically adds a newline at the end of files, preventing diff noise and adhering to POSIX standards.

+- trailing-whitespace: Removes unnecessary trailing spaces, cleaning up diffs and maintaining a professional codebase.

 ---
-## 💡 Reflection
+## Reflection
 This is my first time creating a GitHub repository with a fully functioning ML Ops pipeline, so setting up the UV environment and modularizing the code (data preprocessing, feature engineering, model training, evaluation) was a significant challenge.
-I learned the importance of validating each module independently—ensuring data preprocessing works, then feature engineering, and finally model training—before running the full pipeline.
+I learned the importance of validating each module independently to ensure data preprocessing works, then feature engineering, and finally model training before running the full pipeline.
 Additionally, I encountered compatibility issues when running the pipeline in a OneDrive-synced directory and resolved them by moving the project to a local, unsynced Documents folder.

 ---
 *This README satisfies course requirements for a production-driven ML project.*